 Pleasant Hill Cemetery is an historic burying ground originally associated with the Great Works woolen mill on Brattle Street, and dates to at least the mid-1800s.
-Many textile mill workers employed at the Newichawanick Woolen Company are buried here.
+At least 27 Civil War veterans and those of two world wars are buried here, as well as many textile mill workers once employed at the Newichawanick Woolen Company.
 The Second Advent Society at Great Works had a small church opposite the cemetery and a bit downhill.
 The society was founded in 1870 by Rev. J. G. Smith and Rev. T. W. Piper and 15 original members.

-Among the graves are those of many residents associated with the Great Works woolen mill, the remains of which are still seen at the Brattle Street bridge.
+Among the graves are those of many residents associated with the Great Works woolen mill, the remains of which stood for many years at the Brattle Street bridge.

 Also buried in Pleasant Hill Cemetery are members of the Williams family, descendants of Uriah Williams, an African American soldier who served in the American Revolution.
 The location of Uriah's grave is not

 known, but great grandsons George W. Williams (c.
 1834-1897) and Augustus L. Williams (c.
-1836-1899), who are believed by descendants to have fought in the Civil War, are buried here.
-George's home on Drury Lane is shown on the map at left, and is still standing today.
+1836-1899), who fought in the Civil War, are buried here.
+George's home on Drury Lane is shown on the map at left, and pictured in the photo here.

-Williams family members worked at the mills at Great Works and on the railroad, and one may be shown in this photo showing fire brigade training at the mill in the late 1800s.
+Williams family members worked at the mills at Great Works and on the railroad.
+One Williams family member may be shown in this photo showing fire brigade training at the mill in the late 1800s.